Air Mesh Fly Bonnet MK2

 Caribu Fly & Insect Mesh Fly Bonnets offer:-

 • Unique bubble mesh eye spheres with adequate space between the mask and your horses eyes to ensure there is no interferences

-• Elastics around the rear edge of the hood to keep insects out.
+• Extended length to the rear of the hood to keep insects out.

 • Great fly and insect protection

 • Unique completely enclosed ears, (which can be permanently removed)

 • Soft fleece muzzle padding to prevent rubbing

 • Nose Flap to assist in protecting the muzzle from sunburn and insects

 • Neck loops, should you wish to use elastics or similar to fasten to a neck combo